imkevinxu/faithinhumanity/README.md

 ### Local Environment Variables

-App uses a local .env not stored in the git repo to get some environment variables.
+App uses a local .env not stored in the git repo to get some environment variables for tweet_scraper.
 Email Kevin Xu <kevin@imkevinxu.com> to get it

 ### Workflow